Claudiap9/Bike-share/README.md

-# Cyclistic Bike-share analysis case study
+# Cyclistic Bike-share Analysis Case Study
 For the final step of the Google Analytics Certifiation, I will be recording my Capstone Project to showcase the skills I have learned.
 In the case study, I am a Junior Analyst working for a company Cyclistic, a bike share company in Chicago.
 The team want to understand how casual riders and annual members use Cyclistic bikes differently.
 GOAL: Design a new marketing strategy to convert casual riders into annual memberships.